shalz2023/Git_Practical_Exam/README.md

     1. I am in main branch.
     2. Created feature branch named "rebase".
     3. Then commit the rebase branch and push it in remote repository.
-    4. Now to rebase feature branch with master branch using "git rebase master" command
+    4. Now to rebase feature branch with master branch using "git rebase main" command